Create business logic-based policies

 }

 Whenever there are any issues with data that should be tagged but aren't, you'll see the "Insufficient Logging" category in the Dashboard and the number of findings present.
+Clicking on the category brings up a list of identified findings.
+You can get in-depth information for each finding by opening each one up individually.

 Narrowing the results

 The policy above returns too many results; we can narrow what preZero returns by focusing on just data used in specific code (in this case, we want to focus on the controller files).
 We can enhance the conclusion section to add another IO flow called http.
-Then, controllers will automatically get tagged as http:
+Then, controllers will automatically get tagged as http

 CONCLUSION unaudited-data-use = FLOW IO (http) -> DATA (payment-data OR location OR account-info OR pii OR medical) -> IO (NOT audited)